 U.S. #894 was issued to commemorate the 80th anniversary of the Pony Express.
 It pictures a rider leaving a relay station with a parcel of mail.

-Introducing The Pony Express
+Inaugural Run Of The Pony Express

-In 1860, mail contractor Ben Holladay joined forces with the Russell, Majors and Waddell freight company to create a mail-carrying company that would be faster and more efficient than the stagecoaches of the Butterfield Overland Mail.
-Holladay established 200 stations 25 miles apart along a 1,900-mile trail from St. Joseph, Missouri, to Sacramento, California.
-He bought 500 of the fastest horses he could find and hired 80 daring riders to begin service on the Pony Express on April 30, 1860.
+In 1860, mail contractor Ben Holladay joined forces with the Russell, Majors, and Waddell freight company to create a mail-carrying operation that would be faster and more efficient than the stagecoaches of the Butterfield Overland Mail.
+At that time, it could take months for mail to be delivered to the unsettled West by stagecoach.